Protesters stay holed up on Hong Kong campus, surrounded by riot police

 “I won’t consider surrendering.
 Surrendering is for people who are guilty.
 None of us inside are guilty,” Michelle, a 20-year-old student, said on the campus of Polytechnic University on the Kowloon peninsula.

-Rubbish has piled up around the campus, with trash and debris from homemade petrol bombs littered across the grounds.
-Many protesters have abandoned their equipment, including gas masks and umbrellas.
+Rubbish has piled up around the campus, with mountains of trash and debris from homemade petrol bombs littered across the grounds.
+Many protesters have abandoned their belongings, including gas masks and umbrellas.

-Much of the campus is damaged, with rooms vandalized and windows shattered.
+Much of the campus is damaged, with rooms vandalised and windows shattered.
 Electricity and water are still functioning.

-The government said late on Wednesday it was closely monitoring the situation to see whether the elections could be held safely.
+The government said on Wednesday night it was closely monitoring the situation to see whether the elections could be held safely.

 Demonstrators are angry at what they see as Chinese meddling in freedoms promised to Hong Kong when the British colony returned to Chinese rule in 1997.